Bethlehem Shipbuilding Corporation (BethShip)

-The Bethlehem Shipbuilding Corporation, or BethShip for short, was once one of the largest shipyards companies in the U.S. As with most shipyard companies in the past, BethShip relied on asbestos for numerous years, leading to asbestos exposure and illness in many workers.
+The Bethlehem Shipbuilding Corporation, or BethShip for short, was once one of the largest shipyard companies in the U.S. Bethlehem Shipbuilding relied on asbestos for many years, leading to asbestos exposure and illness in workers.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.